How to Create a Ko-fi for Your YouTube Channel

-In addition to tipping and subscription services, Ko-Fi now offers a storefront.
+In addition to tipping and subscription services, Ko-fi now offers a storefront.
 That means you can set up an online shop via the platform with a minimum of hassle.
-Whether you sell physical products like craft items, or virtual ones like ebooks and online courses, Ko-Fi can act as your monetization hub.
+Whether you sell physical products like craft items, or digital ones like e-books and online courses, Ko-fi can act as your monetization hub.

 A slight drawback of this platform, though, is that many functionalities – such as analytics – only become available at Ko-Fi’s Gold tier, which costs $6 per month.
 However, in return, the free Ko-Fi plan does not take a cut of any of your donations – unlike Patreon and Buy Me A Coffee.

-If you think that this is the right platform for your channel, here’s a step-by-step guide to setting it up.
+If you think that this is the right platform for your channel, here’s our step-by-step guide to setting it up.

 Ko-fi – Basic Setup